-All development proposals for any form of renewable energy scheme in the plan area should:
+Proposals for any form of renewable energy scheme in the plan area should be in conformity with Policy RE1 of the Cornwall Climate Emergency DPD and where appropriate:

 - a. be integrated so that the energy generated can be supplied directly to domestic, business or other buildings, to reduce energy consumption and show how they meet the criteria set out in the Landscape Character Statement. - b. be fully or partly owned by the residents of the plan area, businesses or community associations.
 This can be demonstrated by the evidence that the development is fully or partly owned through an appropriate community energy enterprise. - c. be accompanied by Community Infrastructure Levy (CIL) contributions to the upgrading of the energy performance of existing poor-quality housing in terms of improving thermal performance and reduced fuel poverty and CO2 production.